MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-support-signin.md

 **Applies to:** banking apps like iMobile Pay (ICICI), PNB ONE.

-**Cause:** Android allows apps in personal profile to check if there is a VPN active on the device, even outside of personal profile.
-The banking app is checking that and blocking it in VPN work profiles only.
+**Cause:** Android allows apps in the personal profile to check if there is a VPN active on the device, even outside of the personal profile.
+The banking app checks that and blocks it in VPN work profiles only.
 The banking app does not work with any other VPN product.

 **Solution:**
 Users will need to disable MDE VPN from the Settings page.
 The following steps can be used: